 Content that works well during this stage include customer kick-starter kits, client success stories, ‘how to’ video tutorials, user manuals and FAQ sheets.
 Don’t overlook the human element too, especially during the customer experience stage.
 Regular check ins from your account management team and invitations to exclusive events such as award dinners can have a massive impact on the consumer.

-The customer's journey should be seen as a loop, just because the transaction is complete, doesn’t mean its game over.
-For instance, there might be further needs that come with the product or service, like repair services or upgrades that also make sense.
-What the customer needs is additional content that brings awareness to more of your solutions.
+What the customer needs in the loyalty stage is additional content that brings awareness to more of your solutions.
 This also helps the customer relationship to be strengthened as your brand becomes more ingrained in their working life

 Content form and channel for the loyalty stage of the customer journey:

-During the loyalty stage, establishing direct communication, either in person or via LinkedIn or email is wise.
+During the loyalty stage, establishing direct interaction, either in person or via LinkedIn, or email, is wise.
 Client facing newsletters are one form of content greatly adopted by brands.
 Exclusive access to content like product sneak peeks, asking for their participation in testing and trialling something new, and content collaboration such as joint PR efforts can also be used to show your gratitude to loyal customers.
-Happy customers share their positive experiences and become brand advocates who fuel the customer journey for others.
+Happy customers share their positive experiences and become brand advocates who fuel the digital customer journey for others.

 When it comes to analyzing and evaluating digital actions, there are 3 layers to consider: User factors, traffic factors and sales factors.
 These 3 layers can be connected directly to each stage of the customer journey since they mirror what should happen in every step:

 User factors: Everything that is connected to how the user responds and interacts with the content:

 Click through rate, time spent on site, subscriptions and comments are indicators for how relevant the content is.
 If there is no response, it’s probably because your content doesn’t hit a nerve.